yehabdelaziz/Power-BI-Projects/README.md

-# Let's create a README.md file with the content provided.
-readme_content = """
 # Power BI Business Analysis Projects

 This repository showcases a collection of **Power BI dashboards and reports** that provide insights into business performance, sales, and operational metrics.
 Each project demonstrates my skills in **data cleaning, modeling, DAX calculations, and interactive dashboard design** to drive data-informed decisions.